kkinnebrew/clementine/README.md

 - Module dependency management
 - A real-time or RESTful data persistence layer w/offline mode
 - Customizeable models
-- Controllers with DOM helper functions
+- Hierarchical ViewControllers with DOM helper functions
-- View fragment loader w/ templating
+- View fragment loading w/ templating
-- Live data bindings
+- Live DOM model bindings
 - History and route management
 - Standardized UI controls

-The goal of this framework is to give you a customizable base for building your web application that completely decouples your data sources from your controller logic and presentation.
-In addition, it allows the creation of reusable components to speed up development time.
-OrangeUI sets up standards for how to organize your application code, decouple your styles and UI elements, and interact with web services.
-For a walkthrough of the basics, start with the [Getting Started] guide.
+The goal of OrangeUI is to give you a customizable scaffold for building your web application that completely decouples your data sources from your controller logic and presentation and styling.
+OrangeUI sets up standards for how to organize your application code, standardize your styles and UI elements, and interact with web services.
+For a walkthrough of the basics, start by reading the [Getting Started] guide.

 ## Including OrangeUI